SteffanLynch/fiscility-docs/Fiscility B2B2C Launch Plan.md

 "The Financial Analytics Partnership That Pays You While You Sleep"

 ### What They Get:

-40% commission on all client subscriptions (industry standard: 10-20%) White-label branding - looks like your proprietary tool Done-for-you client presentations - just add your logo Direct client support - we handle all technical questions 90-day revenue guarantee - if you don't make $2000+ in 90 days, we pay the difference
+20% commission on all client subscriptions (industry standard: 10-20%) White-label branding - looks like your proprietary tool Done-for-you client presentations - just add your logo Direct client support - we handle all technical questions

 ### What You Give: